zine-eddine303/obsidian-notes/Study Notes/IELTS/Listening/Structure.md

 ==You must spend more time preparing for part 3 and 4== as they separate the low bands from the high bands.

 The listening test is the same in the general purpose and academic IELTS test.

+==Your job is to find the correct answers.
+You don't have to understand every word to answer correctly, especially for part 3 and 4.==
 # Part 1
 - A general/social setting conversation (between two or more people)
 - Generally between two persons